scastiel/jquery-store-locator/README.md

 # Simple jQuery Store Locator

 This store locator is a module you can fully integrate in your website, with your design and with your backend.
 With just a few configuration you'll get a working store locator for your business, which uses the Google Maps API.
-You can also customize it the way yout want it to be.
+You can also customize it the way you want it to be.

+## Demo

+A demo is available [here](http://scastiel.github.io/jquery-store-locator/demo.html).

+## License

 The plugin license is LGPL for non-commercial use (see LICENSE.txt).
 Want a commercial license?
 Get it on [Binpress](http://www.binpress.com/app/simple-jquery-store-locator/2060).